benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 JavaScript is a mixed blessing for the web, and more often than not a bane for *small* websites: it adds to the download size and time, it can be a performance killer, it's bad for accessibility, and if you don't hold it right, it's [bad for search engines](https://benhoyt.com/writings/seo-for-software-engineers/).
 Plus, if your website is content-heavy, it probably isn't adding much.

 Don't get me wrong: JavaScript is sometimes unavoidable, and is great where it's great.
-If you're developing a browser-based application like Gmail or Google Maps, you should almost certainly use be using JavaScript.
+If you're developing a browser-based application like Gmail or Google Maps, you should almost certainly be using JavaScript.
 But for your next blog, brochure website, or project documentation site, please consider an HTML-and-CSS-only approach.

 If your site -- like a lot of sites -- is somewhere in between and contains some light interaction, consider using JavaScript only for the parts of the page that need it.
 There's no need to overhaul your whole site to use React and Redux just to add a form.
 Letting the server generate (possibly dynamic) HTML is still an effective way to create fast websites.